-Clarion Alley Mural Project is dedicated to supporting and producing socially engaged and aesthetically innovative public art as a grassroots community-based, artist-run organization in San Francisco.
-CAMP is a platform for free speech that supports social justice through the creation of public murals and public events.
-In a city that is rapidly changing to cater to the one-percent at every level, CAMP is one of the last remaining truly punk venues in San Francisco.
+Clarion Alley Mural Project (CAMP) is dedicated to supporting and producing socially engaged and aesthetically innovative public art, locally and globally as a grassroots community-based, artist-run organization based in San Francisco’s Mission District.
+CAMP uses public art and events as a platform to support social justice storytelling and messaging.
+In a city that is rapidly changing to cater to the one percent at every level, CAMP is one of the last remaining truly punk venues in San Francisco.